RemyTek/osdf/docs/style.md

 Respect original Q3 code standards as much as possible

 ### Others:
-The project's `clang-format` file can take care of all of this for you.
+The project's `clang-format` file can take care of most of the styling for you.

 ##### Line size
 You have a screen that can contain more than 150 or 160 characters easily with huge characters.
 Don't restrict it to 80.
 #### Tab size
-Indent with tabs, width of 4 spaces
+Indent with tabs, with a width of 4 spaces.